goingforbrooke/personal_blog/content/rust_guis.md

 1. 📐It should create a consistent experience on Windows, macOS, and Ubuntu without platform-specific changes.
 WASM's a bonus because it offers the possibility of converting my desktop app to a web app in the future.

 2. 🦀 I prefer pure Rust solutions because they simplify compilation and don't inherit the issues of libraries written in other languages.
 Not to mention it's kinda romantic having top-to-bottom Rust.
-JavaScript will viewed with great suspicion because I'm sick of it.
+JavaScript will be viewed with great suspicion because I'm sick of it.

 3. ✨Above all, UI changes should be trivial so I can focus on what's happening behind the scenes.